compscimmo/pokeking-translator/readme.md

 As we are still developing as we play, there are still some placeholders that is crucial to the play.
 We may not be capable of detecting such things, hence we made a button for you to report it to us.

+- First, select the untranslated part, then copy the text.
+(Ctrl+C on pc, or hold for some seconds on mobile)
+- Click the report error button.
+Then paste the content in.
+- click submit.

+**Each help from you will make it easier to yourself in the future.**  <br/>
+It you have read till this line of the readme, congrats!!!
+You are now ready to use the extension.